TaiMingLu/Della-Manual/README.md

 **General Advices**
 - Stay in `--qos=gpu-short` (≤24h) and checkpoint—short jobs backfill faster and avoid gpu-medium caps.
 - Right-size `CPU/RAM/GPU`.
 Don’t over-ask; it hurts fit and future FairShare.
+You can use the `jobstats $JOB_ID` command to monitor your resource utilization.